 Just ensure that you do proper research and compare prices and deals from different airlines.

 Since the summer crowds have reduced, the rates for hotels and tours drop considerably.

-With hotel prices falling from the average of $200 per night to $350 per night, it is safe to say that September is one of the least expensive months to visit Hawaii.
+With hotel prices dropping from a summer average of $350 to $200, it is safe to say that September is one of the least expensive months to visit Hawaii!